Harmonica-Men/AstroShare-Blog/README.md

 ### JSHint Validation

-Although our project doesn't include an extensive amount of JavaScript, we have ensured that the code we do have is fully validated using **JSHint**.
-We are pleased to report that our JavaScript code has passed the validation process with a 100% clean bill of health—no errors whatsoever.
+Although our project doesn't include an extensive amount of JavaScript, I canensured that the code we do have is fully validated using **JSHint**.
+I'm pleased to report that our JavaScript code has passed the validation process with a 100% clean bill of health—no errors whatsoever.

 In addition to being error-free, the JavaScript code is thoroughly commented and documented.
 This will make it easier for future developers to understand the purpose and function of each part of the code.